Technology products no longer stop working or fail. Instead, they have issues. This is particularly true in telecommunications.

-Interviews work because other people’s words are livelier and more interesting than long passages of descriptive prose.
+Interviews work because other people’s words are livelier and more interesting than descriptive prose.

 Most interviews go well.
-The best interviewees know their stuff and express ideas clearly.
+The best interviewees know their stuff and express clear ideas.
 They sound human.
 That is, they talk like real people using everyday language.

 Some interview subjects are anything but human.
-They sound like automatons.
+They sound like robots.

-Nervous interviewees hide behind jargon and officialese because they feel safer or because they, wrongly, think it makes them sound smarter.
+Nervous interviewees hide behind jargon and officialese.
+They feel safer that way or they think it makes them sound smarter.
 They may not be confident using their own words.

 Another reason is media training.
-Some interviewees learn or prepare ‘canned’ statements designed to stay “on message”.
-In some cases a communications professional is standing in the wings.
+Some interviewees learn or prepare canned statements designed to stay on message.
+Sometimes a communications professional is standing in the wings.

 They sound like they are reading from a prepared document.
 Sometimes they are.

-I’ve three techniques for helping interviewees sound human:
+I’ve three ways to help interviewees sound human:

 - Let them get the canned statements off their chest first.
 Take notes – this could be all you get.
 Then ask them questions which get them to say the same things again.
 They are more likely to speak like humans second-time around.
 If this doesn’t work, I’ve found even Daleks run out of resistance when you go back for a third try.

 - Play dumb, get them to explain jargon.
 Some interviewers fear this because they worry it makes them look stupid.
-Don’t worry; you can look smart when your copy appears explaining difficult ideas in understandable English.
-If it really bothers you, say something like: “I understand what it means, but my readers aren’t familiar with the term”.
+Don’t worry; you’ll look smart when your copy explains a difficult idea in plain English.
+If it still bothers you, say: “I understand what it means, but my readers aren’t familiar with the term”.